Netcracker/qubership-opensearch/documentation/maintenance-guide/troubleshooting-guide/README.md

       curl -u <username>:<password> -XGET http://opensearch.<opensearch_namespace>:9200/_plugins/_replication/<index_name>/_status?pretty
       ```

-   where:
+   Where:
    * `<username>:<password>` are the credentials to OpenSearch.
    * `<opensearch_namespace>` is the namespace where `standby` side of OpenSearch is located.
 For example, `opensearch-service`.
    * `<index_name>` is the name of missed index.
 For example, `test_topic`.

-   the following response makes it clear that index was removed in active side:
+   The following response makes it clear that index was removed in active side:

    ```
    {"status":"PAUSED","reason":"AutoPaused: [[haindex2][0] - org.opensearch.index.IndexNotFoundException - \"no such index [haindex2]\"], ","leader_alias":"leader-cluster","leader_index":"haindex2","follower_index":"haindex2"}
    ```

-2. To run replication again you can remove presented index on standby side:
+2. To run the replication again, you can remove presented index on standby side:

    ```bash
    curl -u <username>:<password> -XDELETE http://opensearch.<opensearch_namespace>:9200/<index_name>
    ```

-   where:
+   Where:
    * `<username>:<password>` are the credentials to OpenSearch.
    * `<opensearch_namespace>` is the namespace where `standby` side of OpenSearch is located.
 For example, `opensearch-service`.
    * `<index_name>` is the name of missed index.
 For example, `test_topic`.